A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Metrics and Error Probability

 \section{Metrics and Error Probability}

 The relationship between various metrics related to the Grassmann manifold and the error probability of a given constellation in the block-fading channel described in Section \ref{SM} has been extensively studied in the literature \cite{do1}, \cite{do2}, \cite{do3}, \cite{ubp}, \cite{ub}, \cite{dp}.
-Most of these metrics are related to the principal angles between two points on the Grassmann manifold, defined in Eq. \eqref{pan}.
-The principal angles also determine the geodesic distance between two points, $\textrm{d}_{\textrm{g}}$, given in Eq. \eqref{eq:geod_dist}, which is the natural notion of Riemannian distance, as explained in Appendix\ref{th}.
-Note that, strictly speaking, points in the Grassmannian are subspaces and should be denoted as $[\mathbf{X}]$.
-However, when computing distances or metrics between two constellation points, we omit brackets for simplicity and write $\mathbf{X}$.
+Most of these metrics are related to the principal angles between two points on the Grassmann manifold, $[\mathbf{X}_1]$ and $[\mathbf{X}_2]$, defined as